-“Viva” is the pseudonym of my five-year-old (as in “viva la difference” which is what we nervously mutter when things get weird), and “Pringles” is my youngest, born in June 2011.
-When I was pregnant with her, I posted: “I just ate my fetus’s body weight in Pringles” on Facebook status, and my clever friend Trixiebelle quipped “That’s what you should name her!”
-The nickname stuck and to this day Trixie has a hard time calling my youngest by her real name.
+“Viva” is the pseudonym of my firstborn, six (as in “viva la difference” which is what we nervously mutter when things get weird), and “Pringles” is my youngest, born in June 2011.
+When I was pregnant with her, I posted on my Facebook status: “I just ate my fetus’s body weight in Pringles,” and my clever friend Trixiebelle quipped “That’s what you should name her!”
+The nickname stuck and to this day Trixie has a hard time not calling her Pringles.

 My husband Odie is also a teacher.
 He is gorgeous, tall, nerdy, and socially anxious.
 The whole package.

 I come from a family of girls who produce girls.
 I have four sisters, two daughters, and three nieces.
 The only way you can get into this family as a man is to marry in.
 (Editor’s note: since I originally published this, my stepsister gave birth to a healthy boy!)

 Writing is my dream job.
 It is my passion.
 Like most people, though, I don’t have my dream job.
 I have my real job, which is teaching high school English.
 I spend so much time grading papers, I don’t always post as frequently as I’d like, but I promise I won’t quit.